Wigs for Hair Loss (Alopecia)

 Losing your hair isn't all cosmetic.
 Your scalp can become sore or itchy.
 Your scalp also needs protection from the sun and cold weather.
 Good scalp care includes:

 - Keeping your scalp moisturized: Use a hydrating body wash instead of shampoo or soap.
-Apply moisturizing lotions or balms, which can be specially formulated to treat and prevent itching and irritation.
+Apply moisturizing lotions or balms that are specially made to treat and prevent itching and irritation.

 - A wig cap or liner can prevent your wig from irritating your scalp.